magento/architecture/design-documents/service-communication-exception-handling.md

 There are could be third option, which is combination of both options (what Facebook does), it also makes sense but we have some data duplication in this case.

+#### Error code as HTTP status code or in message

+Some APIs put status code in the HTTP response code (introduce custom codes).
+I don't have strong openion on this, so I went with approach that Facebook, Twitter and Twilio use.

 ### Throw or suppress exceptions in consumers

 All exceptions except network exceptions we should map to exceptions declared on the service contracts that communicate through the network.